JoakimOL/Ttm4135-compendium/src/09-hashes.md

 3. Collisions for multiple messages can be found without much more difficulty than collisions for 2 messages.

-Still, the Merkle-Damgård constuction is used in standard and former standard hash functions (MD5, SHA-1, SHA-2)
+Still, the Merkle-Damgård construction is used in standard and former standard hash functions (MD5, SHA-1, SHA-2)

 ## Standardized hash functions